 What skills do I need?

 Most agencies will provide the training and orientation you need to feel confident and comfortable with whatever level of support you choose to give.
-Training can include things such as grief counselling, boundaries between the volunteer, the patient and the family, and emergency medical support.
+Training can include things such as grief counseling, boundaries between the volunteer, the patient and the family, and emergency medical support.

 Do you love music?
 Sharing stories?
 Playing cards?
 Whatever passions, talents, or interests you bring can also be valuable assets.
 The most precious asset, of course, is simply caring.